wavefrontHQ/docs/pages/doc/wavefront_sdks_csharp.md

 ## .NET/C# SDKs for Collecting Metrics

-A [metrics-collection SDK](wavefront_sdks.html#sdks-for-collecting-metrics-and-histograms) enables you to instrument critical business methods to collect and send custom metrics and histograms.
+A [metrics SDK](wavefront_sdks.html#sdks-for-collecting-metrics-and-histograms) enables you to instrument critical business methods to collect and send custom metrics and histograms.
 You'll need to add some code to each method to be instrumented.

 <table id = "metrics-csharp" width="100%">
 <colgroup>